innthomas/innthomas/README.md

   ### Hi there 👋

-- 🔭 I am currently working on **blockchain, web3.0, ethereum**.
+- 🔭 I am currently working on *LLM*, ML, AI**.
-- A frontend developer
+- A fullstack developer
 - 🌱 Qite interested in **Artificial Intelligence** too
 - 👯 Looking to collaborate on any **Full Stack Project**
 <!--- 🤔 I’m looking for help with ...-->